Skip to content

 LSFA# 13486

-Feldstein was born in Milan, Italy, and like many immigrants, he and his family made New York their new home.
+Mark Feldstein was born in Milan, Italy, in 1937 and like many immigrants, he and his family made New York their new home.
 Spending his childhood and adolescence in New York, Feldstein was intimately familiar and in sync with the rhythms of the city’s busy streets.
-As an adult, he kept a home and studio on Bond street, where he had constant contact with the same streets and buildings over many years.
+As an adult, he kept a home and studio on Bond Street, where he had constant contact with the same streets and buildings over many years.
 He was one of the earliest artists to take inspiration from the Bowery, a lower Manhattan neighborhood that would later become a hub for a robust community of artists in the 1970s and 80s.

 First a graduate of and then professor at Hunter College, New York, Feldstein would utilize his photographs for compositional inspiration for his paintings.
 Gradually the time he spent photographing and printing overtook his studio practice, until he abandoned painting altogether to focus on the rich new territory of fine art photography.
-The artist first exhibited his photography in 1972, and his photographs were featured in April of 1974 to wide critical acclaim in the group exhibition “Manhattan Now” at the New York Historical Society.
+The artist first exhibited his photography in 1972, and his photographs were featured in April of 1974 to wide critical acclaim in the group exhibition “Manhattan Now” at the New-York Historical Society.

 A skilled printer, Feldstein was able to capture sharp details and a full range of the greyscale.
 In the artist’s democratic eye, all objects, depths, and surfaces are given equal attention.
 The same compositional treatment is given to decorative architectural elements as utilitarian pipes or objects, and a range of texts are captured, from street signs to graffiti.
 In his photographs from 1976-77, Feldstein began experimenting with transparent surfaces.
 These photographs express a new depth as the lens focuses through fences, windows, screens, and transparent fabric.